-The Company is an exploration stage company engaged principally in the acquisition and exploration of exploration and evaluation assets.
+Highway 50 Gold Corp. is an exploration stage company engaged principally in the acquisition and exploration of exploration and evaluation assets.
+The Company's activities have focused on exploration in British Columbia and Nevada, USA.
 The recovery of the Company's investment in its exploration and evaluation assets is dependent upon the discovery of economically recoverable mineral reserves and the ability to raise sufficient capital to finance this operation.
 The ultimate outcome of these operations cannot presently be determined because they are contingent on future matters.